31st May 2018

 Instead of growing vegetables – like the Coal Board who gave the miners their large strips of land encouraged – Sir John decided to grow the quintessentially English rose – using his pocket money to buy blooms from Anderson’s of Aberdeen, as he was told, “the further north you get your roses, the hardier they were”.

-Sir John also recalls that he could only afford the cheaper stock and so would spend hours trying to graft his roses – another early indication of an impulse to improve his lot.
+Sir John recalls that he could only afford the cheaper stock and so would spend hours trying to graft his roses – another early indication of an impulse to improve his lot.

 Sir John gained a place at Bedlington Grammar School, which gave him “insight into other people and how they lived”.
 But this idea of knowing your place permeated the school corridors, too.